hanelliotphan/quick-meet/README.md

 ## Brief Discussion
-This project is to create summary, keynotes, takeaways and list of action items from meeting audios using Python and Llama-3 model.
+This project is to create summary, keynotes, takeaways and list of action items from meeting audios using Python, Meta's Llama-3 and OpenAI's Whisper-1 models.

 ## Architecture
 This project uses the OpenAI's Whisper-1 model for audio-to-text transcription,